mys3lf/nodejs-notificationcounter/README.md

 Get all notifications of the user with ":userId"

 >
-> PUT /notifications/userId/:userId/targetId/:targetId/type/:type
+> PUT /notifications/userId/:userId
 >
+Request Data:
+> targetId
+> type

-Adds or updates notification of the user ":userId" with the chatId ":targetId" with notification type ":type"
+Adds or updates notification of the user ":userId" with the targetId ":targetId" with notification type ":type"

 >
-> DELETE /notifications/userId/:userId/targetId/:targetId/type/:type
+> DELETE /notifications/userId/:userId
 >
+Request Data:
+> targetId
+> type

 Deletes notification of the user ":userId" with the chatId ":targetId" with notification type ":type" (for example after reading chat)

 # License